paldepind/flyd/README.md

 care the slightest about the fact that you've changed `x`!
 The sum is still `sum === 7` and the HTML element keeps showing a big fat __7__ to your face.

-Wouldn't it be great if you chould just define a special kind of variables that whould just sorta _flow_ like _streams_ through your program?
-You chould define a sum that whould not just equal the current values of `x` and `y` but instead whould depend on them so that it's value _changed over time_ if its dependents did?
+Wouldn't it be great if you could just define a special kind of variables that would just sorta _flow_ like _streams_ through your program?
+You could define a sum that would not just equal the current values of `x` and `y` but instead would depend on them so that it's value _changed over time_ if its dependents did?

 Well, with Flyd you can do just that!